 For transit-oriented development to be effective, transportation infrastructure and transit services should be sufficient to meet the transit needs of new residents in transit-oriented zoning districts.
-Staff from the MTC, SFMTA, and Planning Department reports that coordination between landuse and transportation planning has improved over the last few years, but could be further improved.
+Staff from the MTC, SFMTA, and Planning Department reports that coordination between land-use and transportation planning has improved over the last few years, but could be further improved.

 The Board of Supervisors approved legislation in 2006 to add Article 36 to the Administrative Code, which formalized interagency coordination for Area Plan-identified community improvements through the establishment of the Interagency Plan Implementation Committee.
 Community improvements could include transportation, open space, recreation, and public realm amenities planned for the area.
 In accordance with Article 36 of the Administrative Code, Interagency Plan Implementation Committee develops criteria and recommendations for capital project implementation, funding and programming, identifies areas for intra-departmental collaboration, coordinates with Area Plans' Citizen Advisory Committees, and produces an annual report to the Planning Commission and Board of Supervisors.
-The Interagency Plan Implementation Committee is chaired by the Planning Department and includes representatives from the City Administrator's Office, SFMTA, Department of Public Works, Recreation and Parks Department, and the San Francisco County Transportation Authority (Transportation Authority), among other City agencies.
+The Interagency Plan Implementation's Office, SFMTA, Department of Public Works, Recreation and Parks Department, and the San Francisco County Transportation Authority (Transportation Authority), among other City agencies.